Last updated: June 19, 2026

 |---|---|---|

-| Immediate danger | 911 | Emergency response and safe police contact |
+| Immediate danger | 911 | Emergency response and safer contact with police. |

-| Safety planning or shelter | National Hotline or WVCADV program | Safety planning, shelter, transport, and children’s needs |
+| Safety planning or shelter | National Hotline or local program | Shelter, transport, children’s needs, pets, and safe phone options. |

-| Protective order | County magistrate court | Emergency protective order petition |
+| Protective order | County magistrate court | Emergency protective order petition and hearing information. |

-| Legal questions | Legal Aid of WV | Protective order, custody, benefits, or housing help |
+| Legal questions | Legal Aid of WV | Protective order, custody, benefits, child support, or housing help. |

-| Hidden address | WV Address Confidentiality Program | Application assistant and substitute address |
+| Hidden address | WV ACP | Approved application assistant and substitute address rules. |

-| Food, Medicaid, cash | WV PATH or DoHS office | SNAP, Medicaid, WVCHIP, WV WORKS, and emergency help |
+| Food, Medicaid, cash | WV PATH or DoHS | SNAP, Medicaid, WVCHIP, WV WORKS, LIEAP, and proof rules. |

-| Housing with voucher or public housing | Landlord or housing authority | VAWA rights and emergency transfer request |
+| Housing with a voucher | Landlord or housing authority | VAWA rights, confidentiality, and emergency transfer request. |

 Protective orders and court help

-What to tell the court helper or advocate
+What to tell an advocate

 Address and tech safety